ExpHP/band-dot/README.md

 # band-dot
 This is a script I wrote a while back for matching bands in an attempt to try and uncross bands in an extremely dense band plot.

-I needed it again recently so I threw it up onto this repo.
+...it didn't work fantastically well for that purpose.
+But, I needed it again recently for something else, so I tossed it up onto this repo.

 Documentation/screenshots/examples TBD